 While our congregation is very welcoming, other statements send a conflicting message.
 The UMC’s Book of Discipline states that the church “does not condone the practice of homosexuality and considers this practice incompatible with Christian teaching”.
 Among other things, this means that LGBTQ+ couples cannot be married in the church and LGBTQ+ people cannot be ordained.
 As such, many LGBTQ+ people feel that they are not welcome in the United Methodist Church.
 Reconciling suggests a larger meaning, specifically that of healing and restoring harmony in our relationship with God and one another through Jesus Christ.

-The time has come to dialogue about the inclusion of lesbian, gay, bisexual, transgender, and questioning (LGBTQ+) individuals in the life and ministries of FUMC.
+As a group sanctioned by the First United Methodist Church of Moorestown, the Reconciling Team was established to dialogue about the inclusion of lesbian, gay, bisexual, transgender, and questioning (LGBTQ+) individuals in the life and ministries of FUMC.
 We seek to become a Reconciling Congregation which is fully inclusive and welcoming, not judging persons based on sexual orientation or gender identity.

 We proclaim a statement of welcome to all who have known the pain of exclusion or discrimination in church and society, and invite all people to join in a faith journey toward greater love, understanding and mutual respect.
 We firmly believe in the authority of the Bible as the word of God and this has guided our Mission Statement: